cdarko5-creator/my-portfolio/README.md

 # my-portfolio
-My personal portfolio website with projects like a Mortgage Calculator and Number Guessing Game.
+My personal portfolio website with some of my projects